AdHoc-Protocol/AdHoc-protocol/README.md

   - [7zip compression](https://www.7-zip.org/download.html) utility(used for best compression)

 AdHocAgent utility search `AdHocAgent.toml` file next to self.
-If the file does not exist, the utility generates this file template, so just needed to update the information in this file according to your configuration.
+If the utility cannot find the file in this location, it generates the template of this file.
+Thus it is only necessary to update the information in this file according to your configuration.

 # Overview